 - Waste management – ( flushing the system via the urine)

-- Dizziness / some will even faint(common)
+- Dizziness / Faint(common)

-- Decreased urine output / Yellow coloured(always)
+- Decreased urine output / Yellow colour(always)

 - Dry skin

-- Unexplained excessive Lethargy(early)
+- Unexplained excessive fatigue / Lethargy(early)

 - Headaches(very common)